Goal of Lab 4:

 TIP:

-If you notice that your pitch tracks are not corresponding to the sound that you recorded, such as the middle pitch being higher than the final pitch, this means that you’ve possibly gone beyond your normal speaking range!
-In this case, you’ll need to adjust your pitch ranges beyond the standard pitch ranges.
+If you notice that your pitch tracks are not corresponding to the sound that you recorded, such as the middle pitch looking like it’s higher than the final pitch, this means that you might need to adjust your pitch ranges beyond the standard pitch ranges.

 Three ways to measure fundamental frequency: